The Benefits of Pre and Probiotics in Skincare

 Contrary to popular opinion, you don’t need to feel that squeaky feeling for your skin to be clean.
 That squeaky feeling is just the soap stripping all your natural oils off your skin.
 If the product is not overly irritating or drying, it’s fine.

 If you have very oily skin, on the other hand, you’re likely best off with a cleanser that’s formulated specifically for acne or your skin type; these do tend to be drying—a good thing for some of us.
+Here’s some ingredients that work well for oily skin.

 Finding the right moisturiser for your skin type is an incredibly important step in your skincare.
 More specifically, finding the right formula is key: it needs to hydrate and restore your skin efficiently without leaving it feeling greasy or heavy.
 A lot of people with oily skin also tend to make the mistake of not moisturizing all together, but this is counterproductive as when your skin is dehydrated, it’ll compensate for the lack of moisture by producing more oil.
 For oily skin types, lighter gel-based formulas are better suited as they will hydrate (add water to) your skin but won’t add more oil.
 If you have normal skin, use a lotion or light cream.
 If you are very dry, use a heavy cream that takes a minute or two to absorb into your skin.
 Apply it more frequently than once or twice a day.